 Unlike a pyramid scheme, MLM businesses make their money by selling products such as cosmetics, cooking implements, and fashion accessories; they don't rely on an unsustainable stream of new recruits to make their money.
 However, there are several companies that billed themselves as MSM organizations only to be investigated (and sanctioned, in some instances) by the Federal Trade Commission (FTC) for running illegal pyramid schemes.

 For example, the once-popular supplement and skin care company Herbalife was ruled to be an illegal pyramid scheme by a Belgian commercial court in 2011 (however, the suit was dismissed on appeal).
 Shortly after the initial ruling, the FTC started investigating complaints that Herbalife deceived consumers about how much money they could potentially earn selling products.
 The company eventually settled for $200 million, but wasn't forced to shut down.

 How Pyramid Schemes are Prosecuted

 There's no single federal statute the US government can use to prosecute pyramid schemes.
 However, the Federal Trade Commission has occasionally prosecuted pyramid schemes as deceptive trade practices, or fraud.
 Additionally, each state has its own set of laws designed to combat pyramid schemes, such as this one from Texas.
 Many require the pyramid scheme promoters to pay fines, or spend time in prison if convicted.

 If you're facing allegations of operating a pyramid scheme, you could be charged under a variety of state and federal laws.
 You have many important rights and constitutional protections which, if violated, could lead to a dismissal of charges or an acquittal.
-The most important step you can take is to hire an experienced criminal defense attorney who can start advocating for you from the very start of your case.
-Contact one today for a free case review.
+The most important step you can take is to contact an experienced criminal defense attorney who can start advocating for you from the very start of your case.